GeoffreyChen777/paperlib-website/en/docs/doc/smart-filter/index.md

 We provide two ways to create a smart filter:
 1. Create a smart filter via the UI.
-2. Create a smart filter from a advanced search query string.
+2. Create a smart filter from an advanced search query string.

 ### Create a smart filter via the UI